VampToshikazu/VampToshikazu/README.md

 - I make die/kys/kms jokes
 - i use caps and swear alot, also bad at spelling
 - im only talkative to friends/ppl im close to
-- pls use tone tags around me if you can
+- pls use tone tags around me if you can (you dont have to)
 - i may come off as mean or blunt at times
 - if you  insult my interest i **will** take it personaly
 - i forget to respond sometimes, pls be patient with me